openedx/edx-platform/README.rst

 micro-frontends (MFEs) based on the ReactJS.

 This repository hosts the monolith at the center of the Open edX platform.
-Functionally, the edx-platform repository provides the environment for authoring courses, Open edX Studio, also called the CMS, and the course delivery service, called the LMS.
+Functionally, the edx-platform repository provides two services:
+* CMS, which powers Open edX Studio, the platform's learning content authoring environment; and
+* LMS, which delivers learning content.

 Installation
 ------------